danilocurvelo/imd0030-20242/lessons/graphs.md

 ### Adjacency lists data structure

-The adjacency lists is a type of data structure for implementing both undirected graphs and directed graphs.
+Adjacency lists is a data structure for implementing both undirected graphs and directed graphs.

 Adjacency lists
 : A graph data structure that associates each vertex with a list of edges.